 Visibility typically ranges from 50-100 feet (15-30 m).
 However, it can vary, plus or minus, depending on the dive site and time of year.
 Keep in mind that less visibility usually means more nutrients in the water…and that means more big animals!

 We recommend that divers visiting Komodo have a minimum of 50 dives or an advanced-level certification.
 A surface marker buoy (SMB) is a must for Komodo diving.

 One of the best aspects of visiting Komodo is the relative ease of travel to the destination and, ultimately, to the dive site.

 Traveling to this local is a breeze compared to other Indonesian dive itineraries.
 Passengers visiting Komodo can experience some of the world’s most incredible and remote dive sites with only a few flights between home and the dock.

-Travelers should fly to Bali or Jakarta, then arrange for a domestic flight to Labuan Bajo (LBJ) to board All Star Aurora or All Star Velocean.
-As an added convenience, round-trip transfers between the airport/hotel and the boat are included in the trip price.
+Travelers should fly to Bali or Jakarta, then arrange for a domestic flight to Labuan Bajo (LBJ) to board All Star Velocean.
+As an added convenience, ground transfer between airport and local hotels and vessel on day of boarding are included in the trip price.

 Komodo Shore Excursions

 Above the waterline, Komodo National Park is an absolute gem of the natural world.
 This area is home to numerous dry adventures, including the legendary Komodo dragons, a brilliant pink sand beach and hiking on scenic Padar Island, among many other experiences.